troylochner/covid19-info/README.md

 KeepUsSafe...only from covid

 # Team Members
-Brennan Doehring
+Brennan Doehring,
-Troy Lochner
+Troy Lochner,
 Shalom Dawit

 # Objective
-Creating a responsive and elegant webpage that gives the end-user current information (up to 8 weeks) on the Covid-19 Pandemic.
+Creating a responsive and elegant webpage that gives the end-user current information (up to 6 weeks) on the Covid-19 Pandemic.
 The webpage uses a Covid-19 info api from https://covid19api.com/ and an article-search api from  https://developer.nytimes.com/docs/articlesearch-product/1/overview.
 Materialize was the css framework we chose because of it's simplicity along with great functionality and design.

 # User Story